International students: What do I do if I’m taken to hospital?

 Related: Emergency ambulance claiming

-If you require medical attention, but it’s not an emergency, it’s best to call the healthdirect line on 1800 022 222.
+If you require medical attention, but it’s not an emergency, visit the Department of Health’s information pageabout accessing health services during COVID-19, or make a free call to healthdirect on 1800 022 222.
 This line is available 24 hours a day, seven days a week and will put you in touch with a team of registered nurses to provide advice on whether you should see a GP, manage your condition at home or head to the hospital emergency department.

 Worried about the language barrier?
 If English isn’t your main language, call TIS National (the Government’s translating and interpreting service) on 131 450 to access a free interpreter.
 You can then ask them to transfer you to healthdirect.